imagelance/cli/README.md

 ## `lance validate`

-Validate the config and schema of all local visuals
+Validate the config and schema of all local templates

 ```
 USAGE
   $ lance validate

 DESCRIPTION
-  Validate the config and schema of all local visuals
+  Validate the config and schema of all local templates
 ```

 _See code: [dist/commands/validate.ts](https://github.com/imagelance/cli/blob/v2.2.2/dist/commands/validate.ts)_